Chronology of discoveries of water on Mars: Mars Reconnaissance Orbiter

 Niger Vallis with features typical of this latitude.
-Chevon pattern results from movement of ice-rich material.
+Chevron pattern results from movement of ice-rich material.
 Click on image to see chevron pattern and mantle.
 Location is Hellas quadrangle.

 Ptolemaeus Crater Rim.
 Click on image to see excellent view of mantle deposit.
 Location is Phaethontis quadrangle.

 Atlantis Chaos.
 Click on image to see mantle covering and possible gullies.
 The two images are different parts of the original image.
 They have different scales.
 Location is Phaethontis quadrangle.

 Dissected Mantle with layers.
 Location is Noachis quadrangle.

 Layers in mantle deposit, as seen by HiRISE, under the HiWish program.
 Mantle was probably formed from snow and dust falling during a different climate.
 Location is Thaumasia quadrangle.

-Changes in Mars's orbit and tilt cause significant changes in the distribution of water ice from polar regions down to latitudes equivalent to Texas.
-During certain climate periods water vapor leaves polar ice and enters the atmosphere.
+Changes in Mars's orbit and tilt cause significant changes in the distribution of water ice from polar regions to latitudes equivalent to Texas.
+During certain climate periods, water vapor leaves polar ice and enters the atmosphere.
 The water returns to the ground at lower latitudes as deposits of frost or snow mixed generously with dust.
-The atmosphere of Mars contains a great deal of fine dust particles.
+The atmosphere of Mars contains a lot of fine dust particles.
 Water vapor condenses on the particles, then they fall down to the ground due to the additional weight of the water coating.
 When ice at the top of the mantling layer goes back into the atmosphere, it leaves behind dust, which insulates the remaining ice.

 HiRISE has carried out many observations of gullies that are assumed to have been caused by recent flows of liquid water.
-Many gullies are imaged over and over to see if any changes occur.
-Some repeat observations of gullies have displayed changes that some scientists argue were caused by liquid water over the period of just a few years.
+Many gullies are imaged multiple times to see if any changes occur.
+Some repeated observations of gullies have displayed changes that some scientists argue were caused by liquid water over the period of just a few years.
 Others say the flows were merely dry flows.
-These were first discovered by the Mars Global Surveyor.

 Alternate theories for the creation of surface gullies and channels include wind erosion, liquid carbon dioxide, and liquid methane.

-Below are some of the many hundreds of gullies that have been studied with HiRISE.

 Crater wall inside Mariner Crater showing a large group of gullies.

 Charitum Montes Gullies.
 Image located in Argyre quadrangle.

 Jezza Crater, as seen by HiRISE.
 North wall (at top) has gullies.
 Dark lines are dust devil tracks.
 Scale bar is 500 meters long.
 Image located in Argyre quadrangle.

 Lohse Crater Gullies on Central Peak.
 Image located in Argyre quadrangle.